alibaba/terraform-provider-docs/source/docs/providers/alicloud/r/ram_user.html.markdown

 The following arguments are supported:

-* `user_name` - (Required) Name of the RAM user.
+* `name` - (Required) Name of the RAM user.
 This name can have a string of 1 to 64 characters, must contain only alphanumeric characters or hyphens, such as "-",".","_", and must not begin with a hyphen.
 * `display_name` - (Optional) Name of the RAM user which for display.
 This name can have a string of 1 to 12 characters or Chinese characters, must contain only alphanumeric characters or Chinese characters or hyphens, such as "-",".", and must not end with a hyphen.
 * `mobile` - (Optional) Phone number of the RAM user.
 This number must contain an international area code prefix, just look like this: 86-18600008888.
 * `email` - (Optional) Email of the RAM user.